-VU22855 090509 Work e effectively within an NDIS service nment None 55 Total nomi inal duration 335 5.2 Entry r equirement s Standard 9 AQTF Standards for Accredited Courses There are no mandatory entry requirements for the 22529VIC Course in Performing Allied Health Tasks and Supporting People with Disability.
-Learners enrolling in 22529VIC Could Health Tasks and Supporting People equipped to successfully undertake as a minimum language, literacy and that align to Level 3 of the Australia (ACSF).
-The ACSF can be accessed le with Disabili the course if t d communicat n Core Skills F ty are best hey have ion skills Learners with language, literacy and levels lower than suggested above support to successfully undertake the may require a 6.
-Assessment Reference: Standard 10 and 12 AQTF Standards for Accredited Courses 6.1 Assess sment strate gy Standard 10 AQTF Standards for Accredite d Courses All assessment, including Recogniti (RPL), must be compliant with the r • Standard 1 of the AQTF: Es Standards for Initial/Continu Guidelines 4.1 and 4.2 of the VET Providers, or • the Standards for Registered 2015 (SRTOs), equirements o sential Conditi ing Registratio e VRQA Guide f: ons and n and elines for the relevant standards and 0 the time of assessment.
-Guidelines for RTOs at Where appropriate, training provide take a holistic approach to assessin course. - Assessment strategies for the cours nature of the work undertaken; it is assessment include: oral and written questioning knowledge related to und erpinning practical demonstration of activities which combine a number of learning outcomes to provide depth and context to the training holistic assessment that reflects realistic job tasks.
+VU22855 090509 Work e effectively within an NDIS service nment None 55 Total nomi inal duration 335 5.2 Entry r equirements s Standard 9 AQTF Standards for Accredited l Courses There are no mandatory entry requirements for the 22529VIC Course in Performing Allied Health Tasks and Supporting People with Disability.
+Learners enrolling in 22529VIC Course in Performing Allied Health Tasks and Supporting People with Disability are best equipped to successfully undertake the course if they have as a minimum language, literacy and communication skills that align to Level 3 of the Australian Core Skills Framework (ACSF).
+The ACSF can be accessed here .
+Learners with language, literacy and communication skills at levels lower than suggested above may require additional support to successfully undertake this course.
+6. Assessme 6.
+Assessment Reference: Standard 10 and 12 AQTF Standards for Accredited Courses 6.1 Assess sment strate gy Standard 10 AQTF Standards for Accredited Courses on Accessment strategy All assessment, including Recognition of Prior Learning (RPL), must be compliant with the requirements of: • Standard 1 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guidelines 4.1 and 4.2 of the VRQA Guidelines for VET Providers, or • the Standards for Registered Training Organisations 2015 (SRTOs), the relevant standards and Guidelines for RTOs at the time of assessment.
+Where appropriate, training providers are encouraged to take a holistic approach to assessing of units within this course.
+Assessment strategies for the course should reflect the nature of the work undertaken; it is recommended that assessment include: oral and written questioning related to underpinning knowledge practical demonstration of activities which combine a number of learning outcomes to provide depth and context to the training holistic assessment that reflects realistic job tasks.
 Assessment of imported units of competency must comply with the assessment requirements detailed in the source training product (Training Package or accredited course).
 Consistent with the requirements of Element 1.5 of Standard 1 of the AQTF: Essential Conditions and Standards for Continuing (or initial) Registration, RTOs must ensure that RPL is offered to all applicants in determining their competency.
 6.2 Assessor competencies Standard 12 AQTF Standards for Accredited Courses Assessment must be undertaken by a person or persons in accordance with: Standard 1.4 of the AQTF: Essential Conditions and Standards for Initial/Continuing Registration and Guidelines 3 of the VRQA Guidelines for VET Providers, or the Standards for Registered Training Organisations 2015 (SRTOs), or the relevant standards and Guidelines for RTOs at the time of assessment.
 Assessment of imported units of competency must meet the competency requirements specified in the relevant source training product (Training Package or accredited course).
 7. Delivery Standards 11 and 12 AQTF Standards for Accredited Courses 7.1 Delivery modes Standard 11 AQTF Standards for Accredited Courses There are no restrictions on offering the program on either a full-time or part-time basis.
 Where possible, participants should be exposed to real work environments and examples/case studies.
-This course may be delivered in a variety of modes including: Educational/classroom setting Workplace or simulated workplace
+This course may be delivered in a variety of modes including: including.
+Educational/classroom setting